opendatacube/datacube-k8s-eks/examples/README.md

-# Live Examples to excercise this suite of TerraForm Modules
+# Live Examples to exercise this suite of TerraForm Modules

 ## Usage
 - Change directory to *examples/stage/odc_eks/*